Biden to drop Trump’s antiabortion ‘global gag rule.’ Here’s what that means for abortion access worldwide.

 What is the Helms Amendment?

 An addition to the Foreign Assistance Act passed more than a decade earlier, the Helms Amendment requires that U.S. assistance cannot be used by foreign organizations to provide abortions as part of family planning.
-(The “gag rule” goes further, demanding that organizations do not provide the service at all).
+(The “gag rule” goes further, demanding that organizations do not provide the service at all.)
 It covers around $40 billion dollars in U.S. aid.

 As a law rather than executive order, it does not seesaw with White House turnover.